OpenResearchInstitute/documents/Remote_Labs/Working-With-FPGAs.md

 ## Using VMs in the Remote Lab

 Each remote lab has a powerful PC that's configured with Unraid as a hypervisor to run virtual machines, and FPGA development boards connected to that machine.
-Typically an FPGA development board has an Ethernet interface and two USB interfaces.
+Typically a Xilinx FPGA development board has an Ethernet interface and two USB (serial port) interfaces.
+(The Pluto board does not have a physical Ethernet interface, but its one USB interface can provide network connectivity.)

 The Ethernet interface is configured with a fixed IP address and a domain name like `zc706.sandiego.openresearch.institute`.
 It can be accessed by any computer on the remote lab's private LAN (including your computer if you have Wireguard set up and enabled).
 The function of this interface depends on what code you have running on the processor core in the FPGA on the dev board.